 The Assembly Band Movement program and the ordination service highlighted this session.

-Friday afternoon featured the Bible Training Institute program led by Ray D. Dupre.
+Friday afternoon featured the Evangelism program led by E. Roger Ammons.

-Juan Pimentel blesses the Assembly with a message entitled "If You Have a Divine Revelation of The Church, Show It."
+David Risch blesses the Assembly with a message entitled "Seek to Excel to the Edifying of the Church."
 General Overseer Oscar Pimentel ministers in his annual address.

 The Parade of Nations and World Mission program highlights the Thursday evening session.
 A mighty move of God swept throughout the Assembly in a mighty way.

-The assembly is blessed with a special song by the national and state overseers.
-A report of the Overseers Meeting was given by James Horne.
-Oscar Pimentel was selected as General Overseer.
+The assembly is blessed with a special song by the national and state overseers and a sermon by Dewayne Smith.

-Thursday morning session featured the progress reports from Mexico, Central, & South America and a sermon by Kim Taylor.
+Thursday morning session featured the progress reports from Mexico, Central, & South America and a sermon by Serafin Pimentel.

-The annual CPMA program, led by Melvin Byers, was the highlight of the Wednesday evening session of the Assembly.
+The annual CPMA program, led by Earl Little, was the highlight of the Wednesday evening session of the Assembly.

-The Lord blesses the Assembly during a special time of prayer and the Evangelism program directed by E. Roger Ammons.
+The Lord blesses the Assembly with a sermon by James Horne and the BTI program directed by Ray Dupre.

-A message by David Risch and progress reports from North America and the Caribbean Islands.
+Messages by Nathan Cox and Herman Ard as well as progress reports from North America and the Caribbean Islands blessed the Assembly.

-The opening session of this annual assembly began with a sermon by James Smith and a season of prayer.
+The opening session of this annual assembly began with a sermon by Mitch Cameron and a season of prayer.

 The Purpose and Authority of the General Assembly